Things to do in London in winter with kids

 3- Christmas at Kew

 Once more, Kew Gardens lights up after dark this Christmas.
-The magical winter trail taking you around the park will delight the whole family and make you rediscover the botanical garden during the winter months.
-Tickets can be bought online from £21.50, and it's advised to book in advance as it is likely to sell out.
+The magical winter trail taking you around the park will delight the whole family and make you rediscover the botanical garden during the winter months (from 15 November 2023 to 7 January 2024).
+Tickets can be bought online from £19.50, and it's advised to book in advance as it is likely to sell out.

 4- Christmas shopping